kaliop-uk/ezmigrationbundle/README.md

 ## Usage of transactions / rolling back changes

 By default the bundle runs each migration in a database transaction.
-This means that if a step fails, all of the previous steps get rolled back, and the database is left at its previous state.
+This means that if a step fails, all of the previous steps get rolled back, and the database is left in its original state.
-This is a safety feature built in by design; if you prefer the migration steps to be executed in separate transactions the easiest way is to create a separate migration file for each step.
+This is a safety feature built in by design;
+* if you prefer the migration steps to be executed in separate transactions the easiest way is to create a separate migration file for each step
+* you can use the command-line flag `-u` to disable usage of transactions by the migrate command

 Note also that by default the `migrate` command stops on the 1st failed migration, but it can be executed with a flag to allow it to continue and execute all available migrations even in case of failures.